xsuite/xsuite/docs/match_twiss_params.rst

 Match tunes and chromaticities
 ------------------------------

+See also :meth:`xtrack.Line.match`

 .. literalinclude:: generated_code_snippets/match_tune_chroma.py
    :language: python

 Match an orbit bump
 -------------------

+See also :meth:`xtrack.Line.match`

-The match mathod can also be used with targets at specific locations in the line.
+The match method can also be used with targets at specific locations in the line.

 .. literalinclude:: generated_code_snippets/match_4c_bump.py
    :language: python